HackYourFuture/React/documentation/lesson-plans/W3-lesson-plan.md

 ## Agenda

-The purpose of this class is to teach the student about more advanced React concepts.
-To make this more realistic (and efficient) they'll be using `create-react-app`, which will make the workflow easier.
+The purpose of this class is to teach the student about more advantage React usage and how to connect a React client to a Express-based Node.js server.
+To make this more realistic (and efficient) the student will be using `create-react-app`, which will make the workflow easier.

-They will learn about `component lifecycle` and and how to use `componentDidMount()`.
+The student will learn about `component lifecycle` and and how to use `componentDidMount()`.
 The student will make an `API call` using this lifecycle method.

-They will also learn about client-side routing, using `React-Router`.
-This class will be a refresher on the concept of routing, and teach the student about the value of frontend routing when making SPAs.
+Lastly, the student will learn how to connect a React frontend to a Node.js backend.

 ## Core Concepts